CUDA JPEG codec for NVIDIA GPUs

 We've got much better results with GPU, though we understand that GPU is not a universal solution.
 We consider GPU to be an excellent choice for many high performance tasks.
 It could be also interesting if there are no strict limitations on power consumption and dimensions.

 Options for CUDA JPEG image compressor

 We can offer fast SDK for GPU image processing.
 Here you can see some benchmarks for combined debayer and JPEG encoding on NVIDIA GPU (timings include DeviceIO latency):

-We can also extend our JPEG compression software by fast image processing pipeline for high speed and high resolution cameras: bad pixel removal, dark frame subtraction, shading correction, white balance, demosaicing, color correction, image filtering, denoising, LUT, gamma, color management, histogram, online resize, crop, rotate, sharp, OpenGL output, integration with FFMPEG, bayer compression, etc.
+We can also extend our JPEG compression software by fast image processing pipeline for high speed and high resolution cameras: bad pixel removal, dark frame subtraction, shading correction, white balance, demosaicing, color correction, tone mapping, image filtering, denoising, LUT, gamma, color management, histogram, online resize, crop, rotate, sharp, OpenGL or GLFW output, integration with FFmpeg, bayer compression, etc.